NoelleTemple/SDApplication/README.md

 # README

-This is version 0.3 of the app, just to clean it up from previous mistakes.

 ## Current Pages

 All pages have a home button in the top left that takes users back to the Main Page (excludes Main Page)

 ### Main

-1. Add User
+1. Start

 ** Takes User to User Profile Page

-2. Connect to Wheel XX
+2. About HUD

-** Takes User to Connecting to Wheel Page
+** Takes User to About Page
-3. Start Driving XX

-** Does nothing right now
-4. About HUD XX
+3. Test Data

-** Takes User to About HUD page
+** Takes User to Test Data Page

+4. Test Alarm

+** Button toggles test alarm

 ### User Profile
 1. User Name